604.736.1640 Vancouver, British Columbia

 How Does Exercise Reduce Swelling in Ankles?

-As earlier mentioned, swelling in the ankles occurs when excess fluid, pulled down by gravity, accumulates in the lower parts of the body.
+Swelling in the ankles occurs when excess fluid, pulled down by gravity, accumulates in the lower parts of the body.
 This usually happens when the circulation system cannot adequately circulate the fluids independently.

 As a result, incorporating some exercises into a daily routine effectively treats ankle inflammation.
 There are even unique workouts specifically designed to reduce the swelling in your loved one’s ankles.